cloudera/CAI_STUDIO_AGENT/docs/user_guide/custom_workflow_application.md

 ### Figure 2: Custom Workflow Applications
 ![Custom Workflow Application](custom_application.png)

-Since both the workflow Model and Application are standard Cloudera AI Workbench constructs, users can build custom interfaces completely from the ground up (i.e., call a deployed Model's endpoint URL directly with HTTP requests, and query the Phoenix server directly through the GraphQL endpoint).
+Since both the workflow Model and Application are standard Cloudera AI Workbench constructs, users can build custom interfaces completely from the ground up (i.e., call a deployed Model's endpoint URL directly with HTTP requests, and query the Ops & Metrics server directly for new events).
 However, for simple custom applications (i.e. a Gradio app), this is a fairly large amount of overhead.

 ## Agent Studio's Workflow SDK